SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 * Custom NavBar and Footer for Site Collections with JavaScript object model
 * Sample Timer Jobs (implemented as WebJobs) for Governance rules enforcement

+This document is about the **PnP Partner Pack v.
+1.1 (February 2016)**.

 ## Setup Overview
-From a deployment perspective the PnP Partner Pack is an Office 365 Add-In, which leverages an Azure Web App with an Azure Web Sites and some Azure Web Jobs.
+From a deployment perspective the PnP Partner Pack is an Office 365 Application, which leverages an Azure Web App with an Azure Web Sites and some Azure Web Jobs.

 The application has to be registered in Azure Active Directory and acts against SharePoint